yamamo-to/jetson_nano/docker_example/jetpack4.4/README.md

 - Dockerfile ...
 Dockerfile to create an image including TensorFlow
 - build.sh   ... build script to make Docker image
-- run.sh     ... exsample to launch container
+- run.sh     ... example to launch container
 - home/      ... home directory mounted to /home/foo in the container

 This example demonstrates an image recognition by Resnet50.